The land will also support a working farm.

 The school is starting with the secondary level, as these are the girls most at risk for Female Genital Mutilation (FGM) and early marriage.

 After years of anticipation and effort, the Kitenga School for Girls has launched and there are 59 girls in the first co-hort.
-The school is off to a strong start and already poised for growth.
+The school is off to a strong start and projections are to double enrollment at the start of the next school year in January 2018.
 A new classroom block is under construction to accommodate an additional 60 students for the next school year, which begins in January.

 In 2012, when GEC joined hands with the IHSA on their bold quest to educate marginalized girls, their vision held the potential of being transformational for this community and region.
 Yet the implementation—in an area with no roads, running water or electricity—was complex and costly.
 With support of earlier partners, they had made progress (one classroom block was finished and the dormitory foundation laid) but still ahead of them were seemingly insurmountable challenges.
 GEC listened to their new partners and listened to the community.
 Strategic priorities were determined.
 GEC got to work.